santiagonar1/reshuffle/README.md

 [TOC]

-## Build
+## Build and Install

+### Build

 We use [conan](https://conan.io/) as package manager.
 Thus, in order to correctly install all the dependencies required by the library, you need to specify a `conan_provider.cmake` file.
-We include one in our project, so the following two lines should be enough to compile the library and its examples.
+We include one in our project, so the following lines should be enough to compile the library and its examples.

 ```shell
 mkdir build && cd build